csev/cc4e/book/chap03.md

         else
             z = b;

-the else goes with the inner if, as we have shown by indentation.
+the `else` goes with the inner `if`, as we have shown by indentation.
 If that isn't what you want, braces must be used to force the proper association:

       if (n > 0) {